 All in all, these timelines make for an exciting and engaging way to practice this important skill while motivating students.
 And, let’s face it, an adorable display!

 What are you waiting for?
-Let’s make timelines engaging! 🙂
+Grab your copy and let’s make timelines engaging again!